bovine3dom/HivePartitioner.jl/readme.md

-Quick and dirty script for reading/writing Hive-style partitioned arrow files in Julia, see `readhivedir` and `writehivedir`
+Quick and dirty script for reading/writing Hive-style partitioned files in Julia, see `readhivedir` and `writehivedir`

 ```
 col1=yes/